OSMnx Graph Conversion Techniques Jump to heading

 def normalize_edge_attributes(G: nx.MultiDiGraph) -> nx.MultiDiGraph:

-"""Apply regex cleaning, type coercion, and fallback imputation."""
+"""Apply regex cleaning, type coercion, and fallback imputation to edge data."""

 oneway_map = {"yes": 1, "true": 1, "1": 1, "no": 0, "false": 0, "0": 0, "-1": -1}